 Full-Time vs. Part-Time Employee Rights

-The difference between full-time and part-time employment isn’t just how many hours an employee works but also different full-time vs. part-time rights and benefits.
+The difference between full-time and part-time employment isn’t just how many hours an employee works but also the different full-time vs. part-time rights and benefits.
+To define full time and define part time accurately, it’s important to consider both legal guidelines and industry standards across the United States.
+Resources like the Bureau of Labor Statistics often provide insight into average work hours and job categories, helping employees understand their status.
 To safeguard your rights and foster fair work practices, it is important to understand each category’s specific privileges and legal protections and the differences between the two.

 What Is the Difference Between Full-time vs. Part-time Rights?